flex-height

 How does preventative maintenance work?

-Unlike the traditional practice of simply waiting for an equipment failure to occur before servicing or repairing it (called reactive or breakdown maintenance), preventive maintenance/preventative maintenance is a proactive approach that seeks to prevent the failure in the first place.
+Unlike the traditional practice of simply waiting for equipment to fail before servicing or repairing it (known as reactive or breakdown maintenance), preventive maintenance/preventative maintenance is a proactive approach that seeks to prevent the failure from occurring in the first place.
 It’s intended to identify and address potential problems before they escalate to cause a failure, slowdown, or other disruption.

 Preventive maintenance is particularly critical in asset-intensive industries such as manufacturing, transport, and utilities.
 By proactively addressing potential issues, organisations can avoid the severe consequences of unexpected equipment failures, ensuring a safer, more stable, and more productive operation.
-But the approach to preventive maintenance varies by environment and situation.
+However, the approach to preventive maintenance varies depending on the environment and situation.

 Imagine running a factory, where regular maintenance is needed so that machinery operates efficiently, reducing production downtime and maintaining product quality.
 The maintenance director might suggest adding Internet of Things (IoT) sensors to equipment to detect potential failures before they occur.
 The business decision would then be whether sensors should be added to every piece of equipment in the facility, or only to some?